Raulnimje/SelectionView/README.md

         )

-        // event when items in the list changed selectionViewSingle.itemsDidChange = { models in
+        // event when items in the list changed selectionView.itemsDidChange = { models in
             models.forEach { print($0) }
         }
     }